ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 ```
 :::

+So, the worst case running time of Quicksort is $O(n^2)$.
 This is terrible, no better than Insertion or Selection sort.
-When will
+When will this worst case occur?
-this worst case occur?
-Only when each pivot yields a bad partitioning of
+Only when each pivot yields a bad partitioning of the array.
-the array.
-If the pivot values are selected at random, then this is
-extremely unlikely to happen.
-When selecting the middle position of the
+If the pivot values are selected at random, then this is extremely unlikely to happen.
-current subarray, it is still unlikely to happen.
-It does not take many
+If we instead always select the middle element in the interval, it is still unlikely to happen *on well-behaved data*.
-good partitionings for Quicksort to work fairly well.
+It does not take many good partitionings for Quicksort to work fairly well.

 #### Best-case complexity

-Here is an explanation of the best-case running time of Quicksort:
+In @sec:best-worst-and-average-cases we argued why we should never be interested in the best-case complexity,
+but it is interesting and useful to analyse Quicksort in this way.
+The very best case occurs if we always selects the best possible pivot,
+which is the one that always partitions the array into equal-sized parts.

 -   The pivot partitions the array into two halves of size $n/2$ each.
     This requires $O(n)$ amount of work.
 -   For each of the two partitions, the pivot breaks it into halves of size $n/4$ each.
     This requires $O(n)$ amount of work.
 -   For each of the four partitions, the pivot breaks it into halves of size $n/8$ each.
     This requires $O(n)$ amount of work.
-- ...
-- In the last level, we reach $n$ partitions each of size $1$.
+-   And so on until the last level, where we reach $n$ partitions each of size $1$.
     This requires $O(n)$ amount of work.

+Note that this is exactly the same reasoning as for Mergesort.
-Thus, at each level, all partition steps for that level do a total of $O(n)$ work.
+Thus, for each level, all partition steps for that level do a total of $O(n)$ work.
-And if we always can find the perfect pivot, there will be only $\log(n)$ levels.
+And if we always can find the perfect pivot, there will be only $\log_2(n)$ levels.
 So the best-case running time of Quicksort is $O(n \log(n))$.

 ::: dsvis